raguay/MyAlfred/README.md

 "slap:install"
   Runs the npm install for slap.
 It is assumed that node and npm are already installed.
 The best way to install node is with HomeBrew (http://brew.io).

+There is also an edit with Slap in the Alfred Browser.
 A HotKey is setup to take the current OS X selection and open it in slap.

 **Copy/Move To**